 During the sanction procedure, Ms. D.A., the Firm’s Director of Regulation, People, and Standards (in charge of, among other things, preserving and fostering well-being among the Firm’s employees) testified that she was not aware of the lawyer’s loss of hair and weight.
-Neither was she aware of the several occasions in which the lawyer cried at the office.
+Neither was she aware of the several occasions on which the lawyer cried at the office.
 All of this as a consequence of the anxiety that billable hours objectives were causing on her.
-Such stress was generated as a consequence of two e-mails that Ms. D.A. -already mentioned- and Mr. C.S. -managing partner of the Firm- sent her, informing her that she did not fulfill her billable hours’ targets in 2012 and 2013.
-This e-mails can be read in paragraph 13 of the decision.
+Such stress

 Notwithstanding ruling that the young lawyer’s conducts were “dishonest” (paragraph 51 of the decision), the SDT also considered that in the case at hand certain mitigating circumstances concurred, as far as:

-- The cause of the unprofessional conduct of the young lawyer, as well as her dishonesty, was “the combination of the culture of the Firm in terms of pressures placed on junior solicitors and her mental ill-health arising from the pressures of work allied with difficult personal circumstances.”
+2. The cause of the unprofessional conduct of the young lawyer, as well as her dishonesty, was “the combination of the culture of the Firm regarding pressures placed on junior solicitors and her mental ill-health arising from the pressures of work allied with difficult personal circumstances.”
 The above caused that the lawyer’s “viewed as an environment [her work environment] that had become toxic to her,” which was a “perfect storm of circumstances.” (paragraph 61).

 To sum up, the SDT ruled that the “toxic” environment and the “culture of fear” of the Firm, the pressure to fulfill the billable hours’ targets imposed on the youngest solicitors, pushed the respondent to conceal her own mistakes, not to acknowledge them.